Registration and Academic Procedures

 - College students must take the course action form to their instructor for signature and also receive the signature of their Association Dean/Dean of the Day.
 Visiting students will take the course action form to the instructor for signature and then return to the Office of Summer and Special Academic Programs for the signature of the Director of Summer and Special Academic Programs.

-- All students must bring their completed course action form to the Office of Summer and Special Academic Programs in Dell 1 on Bonnycastle Drive for the grade change to be recorded in SIS.
+- All students must bring their completed course action form to the Office of Summer and Special Academic Programs in Minor Hall for the grade change to be recorded in SIS.

 Candidates who will enroll for neither a class nor research credits and who will have completed, by June 1, all work towards an August degree should register for Non-Resident through SIS by July 1.
 This requires payment of a $206.00 fee.
 Summer degrees conferred Tuesday, August 12, 2014.